RML 9-inch Armstrong Gun

 The RML 9-inch Armstrong Gun was a rifled muzzle loading gun, used in substantial numbers by the Dutch navy, the Spanish Navy, and other navies.
 It should not be confused with the RML 9-inch 12-ton gun, used in the British Royal Navy.

 Context

 The rifled breechloader

 The United Kingdom would adhere to smooth bore guns for a rather long time.
-In 1850 it held trials with existing foreign rifled breechloading guns designed by Wahrendorff and Cavelli.
+In 1850 it held trials with existing foreign rifled breechloading guns designed by Wahrendorff and Cavalli.
 The outcome was that the government thought that the practical advantage of using these on board ships was limited.
 Therefore, the United Kingdom primarily adhered to grenade guns and 68 and 32-pounder smooth bore guns.
 When France started to rifle and reinforce her old cannon, Britain ordered a similar conversion of 300 of its old cannon.
 This conversion totally failed during the first trials.